lambda-music/quasijazzer/README.md

 much to audience.

-In my analysis, the beats of good groove are multi-layered by two parameters: the length of the notes, and a classification as on-beat, off-beat; and played with what I call "drift".
+In my analysis, the beats of good groove are multi-layered by two parameters: the length of the notes, and a classification as on-beat, off-beat; and should be played with what I call "drift".
 This "drift" is not a denominational terminology.
 Almost every note in Jazz is played earlier/later than its location where it should be played if it is written in a music sheet.

 It is very important to a good rhythm section to configure the bassist and the drummer with proper drifts; otherwise their rhythm limits the possibility of